Book and Journal Discounts for ASL Members

 The ASL offers retired individual members two membership options.
 Emeritus membership includes all the privileges of regular individual membership and is available to retired individuals who have been members of the ASL for 15 years.
-The dues for Emeritus membership for 2013 are US$44.
-The privileges attached to Retired membership (previously called emeritus membership) include the ASL Newsletter and the right to vote in ASL elections, but do not include subscriptions to the ASL journals.
+The dues for Emeritus membership for 2017 are US$47.
+The privileges attached to Retired membership include the ASL Newsletter and the right to vote in ASL elections, but do not include subscriptions to the ASL journals.
 Retired membership is offered to retired individuals who have been members of the Association for 20 years and is free.
-For more information about both options, visit the website below.
+For more information about both options, visit the webpage below.

-The ASL invites applications for an initial two-year free membership in the Association for new or lapsed members from countries classified as developing economies.
-The list, found at http://www.aslonline.org/worldbankeconomies.html, includes Brazil, Bulgaria, China, Colombia, India, Iran, Russia, South Africa, and many other countries classified as `upper middle income' or below on the World Bank's annual list for four of the last five years.
+The ASL invites applications for an initial two-year free membership in the Association for new and lapsed members from countries classified as developing economies.
+The list, found at http://www.aslonline.org/worldbankeconomies.html includes Brazil, Bulgaria, China, Colombia, India, Iran, South Africa, and many other countries classified as `upper middle income' or below on the World Bank's annual list for four of the last five years.
 To apply, please send an email to the ASL Committee on Membership at firstname.lastname@example.org.
 Include your name, full mailing address, and your academic affiliation.
-For information about the ASL and membership benefits visit http://www.aslonline.org/membership-individual.html.
-After the initial two year period new members under this program will pay the reduced membership dues, currently at US-$18 (see below), as long as their country of residence is on the ASL's list of developing economies.
+For information about the ASL and membership benefits, visit http://www.aslonline.org/membership-individual.html.
+After the initial two-year period new members under this program will pay the reduced membership dues, US$18 for 2017, (see below) as long as their country of residence is on the ASL's list of developing economies.